Papua New Guinea PM Marape says no talks with China on security | Law-Order

 Papua New Guinea PM Marape says no talks with China on security

-Papua New Guinea Prime Minister James Marape said on Monday there had been no recent talks with China on security after the resource-rich nation signed a security agreement with neighbour Australia last week.
+Papua New Guinea Prime Minister James Marape said on Monday the Pacific Islands nation, which he sees as a buffer between Asia and the Pacific, had not held talks with China on security after signing a security agreement with neighbour Australia last week.

-Papua New Guinea Prime Minister James Marape said on Monday there had been no recent talks with China on security after the resource-rich nation signed a security agreement with neighbour Australia last week.
-Marape said Papua New Guinea had been transparent, and when he visited Beijing this year with his ministers "there was no conversation on security".
+Papua New Guinea Prime Minister James Marape said on Monday the Pacific Islands nation, which he sees as a buffer between Asia and the Pacific, had not held talks with China on security after signing a security agreement with neighbour Australia last week.
+Marape said that Papua New Guinea had been transparent, and that when he visited Beijing this year with his ministers and met China's leaders "there was no conversation on security".

 "We keep them in the space of the economy, we went with traditional security partners for security," he told a resources investment conference in Sydney.
-PNG signed a defence agreement with the United States in May, and struck a security deal with Australia last week that Marape said was focused on internal security, including boosting police numbers and the judiciary.
+Papua New Guinea signed a defence agreement with the United States in May, and struck a security deal with Australia last week that Marape said was focused on internal security, including boosting police numbers and the judiciary.

 "These two are complementary.
 External security with the USA, and internal security with Australia," he said.
-The resource rich but largely undeveloped nation north of Australia is seeking to boost foreign investment and trade to boost its economy, amid increasing jostling influence in the region between the United States and China, which signed a security pact with neighbouring Solomon Islands last year.
+The resource-rich but largely undeveloped nation north of Australia is seeking to woo foreign investment and trade to boost its economy, amid an increasing jostle for influence in the region between the United States and China, which signed a security pact with neighbouring Solomon Islands last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)